FAQ for Students Who Began Before Fall 2021

 How is Bridges different from the University Core?

-The outgoing University Core is organized around required courses in specific subjects and four Theme Areas.
+The former general education curriculum, the University Core, was organized around required courses in specific subjects and four Theme Areas.
 Bridges includes some common courses but is largely organized around competencies-particular skills and forms of reasoning.
 Bridges is designed to provide students in most programs with greater flexibility when choosing courses to meet their general education requirements.

 Why is Bridges better than the University Core?